SENEGAL, THE GAMBIA & GUINEA BISSAU

-A discovery itinerary rich in live anthropology, history and prehistory in a perfect balance of drive and navigations.
-Starting from Cap d’Almadine in Dakar, the western point of African continent.
-Going South and East: Gambia and his birds, Casamance and the animistic mask dances, navigating to Bijagos remote Archipelago.
+An exploratory itinerary rich in anthropology, history and prehistory, enjoying a perfect balance of drive and navigations.
+Starting from Cap d’Almadine in Dakar, the western point of African continent, going South and East: The Gambia and its birds, Casamance and the animistic mask dances to end with a navigation to the remote Bijagos Archipelago.

-The itinerary, part of the Grand Expedition across West Africa, will be adventurous and enjoyable.
-Transport in in comfortable air-conditioned 4WD vehicles and minibuses.
+The itinerary, part of the Grand Expedition across West Africa, will be adventurous and enjoyable in comfortable air-conditioned 4WD vehicles and minibuses.
 On Ocean and lagoons: speed boats for major navigations and local boat for short sails.

 Accommodations: in the capitals, 4 stars hotels with possibility to upgrade to 5 stars.
-In the inland the best available: mainly new 3 stars hotels with self-contain and air-conditioned rooms.
+In the inland the best accomodations available: mainly new 3 stars hotels with en-suite and air-conditioned rooms.

-Day 4 – GAMBIA, BETWIN ARCHEOLOGY AND CONTEMPORANEITY
+Day 4: GAMBIA, BETWEEN ARCHEOLOGY AND CONTEMPORANEITY Senegal / the Gambia

 Early departure, the region between the north bank of Gambia River and Senegal have hosted one of the largest megalithic civilisations on earth .
 Sine Ngayene is the richest Megalithic site with 1102 erected stones.
 Border of Gambia and a “very local” ferry crossing of the large Gambia River estuary to reach Banjul, the capital.
 Visit of the town centre, and the interesting national museum.
 Optional: music in town.